senthilhep/hep-laravel-mattermost-chat-log/README.md

 <b>Note*:</b> Make sure to set the <b>LOG_MATTERMOST_CHAT_WEBHOOK_URL</b> env variable.

-Here, you can set multiple mattermost chat webhook url as comma separated value for the <b>LOG_MATTERMOST_CHAT_WEBHOOK_URL</b> env variable.

 In order to notify different users for different log levels, you can set the corresponding env keys mentioned to configure in the `logging.php` file.

 ## License